 On joist and beam designs (not on open-web truss designs) the Hangers tab is enabled.
 The member must be designed prior to entering the hanger design tab.

 For each end of the Member, enter/select the information above the Hanger List.
+Details regarding each field are listed below:

 Choose which end of the joist requires a hanger.
 These two buttons define which end you are entering data for.